Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Introduction

 \section{Introduction}

-In the Capacitated Vehicle Routing Problem (CVRP), we are given an undirected complete graph $G=(V\cup\{v_0\}, E)$ with an edge weight $w$ satisfying the symmetric and triangle inequality properties.
+In the Capacitated Vehicle Routing Problem (CVRP), we are given an undirected complete graph $G=(V\cup\{v_0\}, E)$ with edge weights $w$ satisfying the symmetric and triangle inequality properties.
 The $n$ nodes in $V=\{v_1,\dots,v_n\}$ represent $n$ customers and each customer $v_i$ has a demand $d_i\in\mathbb{Z}_{\geq 1}$.
 A vehicle with a capacity of $k\in\mathbb{Z}_{\geq 1}$ is initially located at the depot $v_0$.
 A tour is a walk that begins and ends at the depot and the sum of deliveries to all customers in it is at most $k$.
-The distance of a tour is the sum of the weights of edges in the tour.
-In CVRP, we wish to find a set of tours to satisfy the demand of every customer with the minimum total distance of all the tours.
+The distance of a tour is the sum of the weights of all edges in the tour.
+In CVRP, we wish to find a set of tours to satisfy the demand of every customer with minimum total distance.
 We use $k$-CVRP to denote the problem where the capacity $k$ is a fixed integer.
-In the \emph{unsplittable} version of the problem, the demand of each customer can only be delivered by a single tour.
-In the \emph{splittable} version, the demand of each customer can be delivered by more than one tour.
-If the demand of each customer is a unit, it is called the \emph{unit-demand} version.
+In the \emph{unsplittable} version of the problem, each customer's demand can only be delivered by a single tour.
+In the \emph{splittable} version, each customer's demand can be delivered by more than one tour.
+If each customer's demand is 1, it is called the \emph{unit-demand} version.

 Since CVRP was raised by Dantzig and Ramser~\cite{dantzig1959truck} in 1959, it has become a very famous problem with numerous applications in combinatorial optimization.
 It has been widely studied in both theory and application.
 Readers can refer to a survey~\cite{toth2014vehicle} for its applications and fast solvers in practice.
 In theory, it is a rather rich problem in approximation algorithms~\cite{BompadreDO06,blauth2022improving,cvrptree5,abs220205691,Cohen-AddadFKL20,abs-2203-15627}.